NationalSecurityAgency/timely/README.md

 The Timely server requires a Java 8 runtime.
 Timely utilizes iterators for Apache Accumulo, so your Accumulo instance will need to be run with Java 8 also.

 Create a distribution and untar it somewhere.
 Modify the `conf/timely.properties` file appropriately.
-Then, copy the `timely-server` and `commons-lang3` jar files to your Accumulo tservers.
+Then, copy the `timely-server` jar file to your Accumulo tservers.
 Next, launch Timely by running the `bin/timely-server.sh` script.

 If you just want to kick the tires without having to install and setup Apache Hadoop and Apache Accumulo, then you can start Timely with the `bin/timely-standalone.sh` script.
 This will start an Accumulo MiniCluster in the background, but be aware that the standalone instance will not save your metric data across restarts.